 Its common for parents to experience frustration from their kid’s uneaten items being left in their lunch kits.
 One benefit to getting kids involved is that it tends to lead them to take ownership – something that often leads to reduced amounts of uneaten food that comes back with them.

-September is when we all get back into routine and a perfect time to involve your kids in meal prep as much as possible (I think we can all use a little extra help right now!).
-So, what could you do to get your kids in the kitchen and having fun?
+September is when we all get back into routine and a perfect time to involve your kids in meal prep as much as possible.
+So, what could you do to get your kids in the kitchen and have fun?

-Here’s 5 tips on how to get them involved:
+5 tips on how to get kids involved with meal prep:

-5. Don’t micromanage: The objective to getting your kids involved is so they can gain more independence while also saving you time!
+The objective of getting your kids involved is so they can gain more independence while also saving you time!
 It’s not always easy but avoid the temptation to get overly involved.
 It’s okay to suggest tossing in an item or two but don’t take over.
 If your child prepares the same lunch 4 days in a row, no big deal.

 We hope you found that helpful!
 Let us know what your favourite tips are for getting your kids involved with lunches?